STACK: Adversarial Attacks on LLM Safeguard Pipelines: Setting

 \section{Setting}

-We conceptualize a \emph{defense pipeline} as being a wrapper around a target model.
-Formally, let $\Sigma^*$ be the set of all strings.
-Let $M$ be the set of all systems operating on strings: i.e., functions $m: \Sigma^* \rightarrow \Sigma^*$.
-We define a \textit{defense pipeline} $p: M \rightarrow M$ as a function transforming one system into another.
+We conceptualize a \emph{defense pipeline} as a wrapper around a target model.
+Let $\Sigma^*$ be the set of all strings, and $M$ the set of all systems operating on strings: i.e., functions $m: \Sigma^* \rightarrow \Sigma^*$.
+We then define a \textit{defense pipeline} $p: M \rightarrow M$ as a function that transforms one system into another.

 We focus on defense pipelines consisting of an \query{} and \response{} \filter{} $f_q(q), f_r(r)$ that output continuous scores in $[0,1]$ given query (model input) and response (model output) strings $q,r \in \Sigma^*$.\footnote{We can also analogously define a \textit{transcript \filter{}} $f_t(q, r) \in [0, 1]$ which sees both the query and the response, but we do not use transcript \filters{} in this work.} The defense pipeline $p_{f_q,f_r}$ rejects (for example by returning an empty string `') any queries or responses leading to a score above threshold $t_q, t_r \in [0,1]$ respectively.
 Otherwise, it returns the model response unmodified.
 Formally, $p_{f_q,f_r}(m)(q) = m(q)$ when $(f_q(q) < t_q) \wedge (f_r(m(q)) < t_r)$ and `' otherwise.